Why Cybersecurity Matters for Nonprofits and 6 Ways to Secure Fundraising

 Clicking links or downloading attachments in emails and text messages can lead to downloading malware on your computer or phone.

-One way to check if a link is trustworthy is to hover over the link.
-You’ll see the full link pop up in the left corner of your browser.
+One way to check if a link is trustworthy is to hover over it.
+The full link will pop up in the left corner of your browser.
 If the website’s domain doesn’t match your organization’s or the company allegedly reaching out to you, don’t click the link.

 3. Flag suspicious activity or phishing attempts that appear risky